leeyuejia/GA_seif2020/unit_1/w03d3/student_labs/2_combining_datatypes_lab.md

 ```

-## Hungry for More? - Modeling Wakanda

-1. Model census data for Wakanda, for example, total number of inhabitants, schools, parks, residents, and make up addresses for whatever necessary.

-It's up to you how you model this data and what data structures you use, there's no 'right' answer, but try and think about what makes the most sense to you.
-Should it all be inside one object or split it into many objects?
-Try and list all the pross and cons you can think of for using one object versus creating some normalization by splitting it into many objects.

 ## Hungry for More? - Extra

 1. Want to do more combined datatype drills?
 Try out [this extra lab](3_extra_methods_lab.md).